Zulko/moviepy/docs/getting_started/updating_to_v2.rst

 Dropping many external dependencies and unifying environment
 -------------------------------------------------------------

-With v1.0, MoviePy relied on many optional external dependencies, trying to gracefully dropback from one library to another in the event one of them was missing, eventually dropping some features when no library was available.
+With v1.0, MoviePy relied on many optional external dependencies, trying to gracefully fallback from one library to another in the event one of them was missing, eventually dropping some features when no library was available.
 This resulted in complex and hard to maintain code for the MoviePy team, as well as fragmented and hard to understand environment for the users.

-With v2.0 the MoviePy team tried to offer a simpler, smaller and more unified dependicy list, with focusing on ``pillow`` for all complex image manipulation, and dropping altogether the usage of ``ImageMagick``, ``PyGame``, ``OpenCV``, ``scipy``, ``scikit``, and a few others.
+With v2.0 the MoviePy team tried to offer a simpler, smaller and more unified dependency list, with focusing on ``pillow`` for all complex image manipulation, and dropping altogether the usage of ``ImageMagick``, ``PyGame``, ``OpenCV``, ``scipy``, ``scikit``, and a few others.

 Removed features
 -----------------